Aethodia/Legislation/Legislation/Law/LegalInterpretation.rst

 - Only the 'Contents'[1]_ section of a law is legally binding.

-- The 'Footnotes'[1]_ section, while not itself legally binging, can serve as a guide when interpreting something that *is* legally binding.
+- The 'Footnotes'[1]_ section, while not itself legally binding, can serve as a guide when interpreting something that *is*.

 Footnotes
 ============================================================